arielCheng218/neural_network/README.md

-# neural_network
+# neural network
-Neural network from scratch in python
+ANN from scratch in python